bryannemcd/intro-to-python-test/README.md

 To open in Github Codespaces, click the green "Code" button above, select the "Codespaces" tab and either create a new Codespace or open an existing one.

+Each chapter (subdirectories starting with numerals) contain README files with due dates and an indication of whether the chapter is ready for 225.

 # An Introduction to Python and Programming

 This project is a *thorough* introductory course